erikbackman/ewm/README.md

 I rather write a WM than trying to bend an existing one to my will using some made up configuration language.

+## Features
+- It does what I want
+- No configuration